-This is particularly concerning to the retail, travel and financial industries, as consumers reported trusting those verticals the least with their personal data, at 50%, 40% and 36%, respectively.
+This is particularly concerning to retailers - a shocking 65% of Canadians rate Retail as the least secure sector, followed closely by the Travel industry at 41%.
 These findings aren't necessarily surprising, with even global brands in these sectors being breached, and the numerous reports of credit card data being stolen from undisclosed big name retailers.
+Interestingly for Canadians though, is a significant lack of trust for financial services and even government - almost a quarter (24%) rated both as the least secure.

-Brands in these high-target / low trust categories need to take extra measures to ensure their data is protected, and communicate the security investments made to consumers to restore their faith in the industry.
+Brands in these high-target categories need to take extra measures to ensure their data is protected, and communicate the security investments made to consumers to restore their trust in the industry.